United States of America Mathematical Olympiad: Test procedures

 In most years, students have taken the USAMO at their respective high schools.
 Prior to 2002, the problems were mailed to the schools in sealed envelopes, not to be opened before the appointed time on the test day.
 Since 2002, test problems have been posted on the AMC website (see links below) fifteen minutes prior to the official start of the test.
 Student responses are then faxed back to the AMC office at the end of the testing period.

 In 2002, the Akamai Foundation, as a major sponsor of the American Mathematics Competitions, invited all USAMO participants to take the test at a central event at MIT in Cambridge, Massachusetts, all expenses paid.
 In addition, Akamai invited all 2002 USAMO participants who were not high school seniors (approximately 160 students) to take part in an enlarged Mathematical Olympiad Program (also known as "MOP") program.
 Since holding this central event every year would be prohibitively expensive, it has been discontinued.
-In 2004 and 2005, however, funding was found to send 30 rising freshmen to MOP as well, in a program popularly called "Red MOP."
+In 2004 and 2005, however, funding was found to send 30 rising sophomores and juniors to MOP as well, in a program popularly called "Red MOP."

-Each year, the top 12 scorers on the USAMO are considered for selection to the IMO team for the United States.
-The students are trained at the MOP at Carnegie Mellon University, and then six are selected to the team.
-The next approximately 18 high scorers, usually excluding high school seniors, are also invited to MOP.
+Top USAMO and USAJMO participants are selected to MOP through multiple criteria of entry.
+As of 2016, the IMO team members, the next approximately 18 non-graduating USAMO students, the next approximately 12 USAMO students in 9th or 10th grade, the top approximately 12 students on the USAJMO, as well as some varying number of female contestants from the USAMO or USAJMO are invited to MOP, with middle school students invited on a case-by-case basis.